CircleShift/tnsl-lang/spec/1 - language.md

 TNSL functions may have their call stack modified by the `raw` and/or `inline` keywords.
 If the `inline` keyword is placed around the function declaration, the function will still be exported (if it is being exported), but any time it is used in the project's code, it will be optimized as if in-line.

-The use of the `raw` keyword has several effects:  the function will have no generated assembly preamble, the function will not be optimized, and the function will allow `asm` statements.
+The use of the `raw` keyword has several effects:  the function will have no generated assembly preamble, the function will allow `raw return` statements, the function will not be optimized, and the function will allow `asm` statements.
 Any function may be labeled `raw`, even `main` and anonymous functions.

 Examples: